Disclosure: Some of the links on this page are affiliate links. Please refer to my Affiliate Disclosure for more information.

 Menstrual Cup Capacity

 If you have a heavy period and you get a small cup, you may need to empty it more than if you get a cup with a larger capacity.
-However, getting the right length and fit is more important.

 What capacity you need can be tricky to gauge when you haven’t used a cup before.
 If you’ve only ever used pads or tampons, you might not know how much fluid you lose during your period.